sktime/sktime/CODE_OF_CONDUCT.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In the event of any conflict of interest such that Dr Franz Király is
-not able to evaluate or enforce the reported violation, Dr Tony Bagnall
+not able to evaluate or enforce the reported violation, Dr Anthony Bagnall
-will take Dr Franz Király's place.
+will take Dr Franz Király's place if that resolves the conflict of interest.
+Otherwise Martina Vilas will take Dr Franz Király's place.

 5 Acknowledgements
 ------------------